schauder/schauder.github.io/_pages/as-speaker.md

 Ihr nehmt eine ordentliche Portion Wissen über die Fallen bei der Arbeit mit Zeit und Datumswerten mit und habt hoffentlich eine vergnügliche Zeit dabei.

+## Wir müssen reden - Depression, Suizid und was man tun kann

+"Suizid war 2016 die zweithäufigste Todesursache der 15- bis 29-Jährigen."
+(WHO Fact Sheet)

+Wir reden über Verkehrstote, über Krebstote, über Drogentote.
+Dabei ist Suizid die einzige relevante Todesursache, bei der das "darüber reden" tatsächlich den Tod verhindern kann.

+Also lasst uns darüber reden.

+Im August 2020 habe ich mich mit einer schweren Depression und detaillierten Plänen zum Suizid in stationäre psychiatrische Behandlung begeben.
+Ich bin in die Klapse gegangen.

+In diesem Vortrag werde ich berichten wie es dazu kam.
+Warum ich diesen Schritt erst so spät gemacht habe.
+Was in der Behandlung passiert ist.
+Wie mir und anderen geholfen wurde.

+Und vielleicht am wichtigstens: Was ihr tun könnt um euch selbst oder anderen zu helfen.

+Dazu gehört natürlich, was Depression ist, und was sie nicht ist und unterschiedliche Formen, wie sie entstehen kann.

+## We Need to Talk: Depression, Suicide, and What You Can Do

+“Suicide ... was the second leading cause of death among 15-29 year-olds globally in 2016.” - World Health Organization Fact Sheet on Suicide

+We talk about death caused by traffic accidents, cancer, or drug abuse.
+Only suicide is  a relevant cause of death that can actually be prevented by “talking about it”.

+So let’s talk.

+In August of 2020, I got admitted to the hospital for major depression.
+At that time, I had specific plans to end my life.

+In this talk, I’ll tell you about
+How all this happened
+What happened in the hospital
+What helped me and others

+Most importantly, I’ll talk about what you can do to help yourself or others.

 ## Spring Data JDBC Beyond the Obvious.